PascalKieslich/mousetrap-os/README.md

 More information about installing plug-ins can be found on the [OpenSesame homepage](http://osdoc.cogsci.nl/plug-ins/installation/).

 ## Acknowledgments
-Mousetrap extends the many useful features of OpenSesame developed by the [OpenSesame development team](http://osdoc.cogsci.nl/about/) led by [Sebastiaan Mathôt](http://www.cogsci.nl/smathot).
+Mousetrap extends the many useful features of OpenSesame developed by the [OpenSesame development team](http://osdoc.cogsci.nl/about/) led by [Sebastiaan MathÃ´t](http://www.cogsci.nl/smathot).
 Mousetrap uses (modified) icons from the [Faenza Icon Set (by Titheum)](http://tiheum.deviantart.com/art/Faenza-Icons-173323228).
+We thank Anja Humbs for testing a development version of the plug-ins.